Easy Guitar Chords For Beginners – 12 Chords You Need To Know

 6) B Major

 B major is usually a little difficult for beginners.
-It is a good idea to get good at playing A first.
-Then, you will be familiar with the shape of the chord and you can add in finger 1.
+It is a good idea to get really good at playing A first.
+This way you will already be familiar with the main shape of the chord and you can add in finger 1.

 B is a great chord for a guitarist to have in his/her arsenal.
 The key of B is associated with negative emotions such as anger and jealousy.